Tarski neuromorphic chip render

 Architecture performance on MNIST

 MNIST handwritten digit classification is the standard benchmark for proving AI hardware feasibility.
-These results validate that Tarski's analog circuits can learn and classify, not a production deployment target.
+These results validate that Tarski's analogue circuits can learn and classify; they are not a production deployment target.
+All figures are simulation/emulator; board-measured accuracy is the current bring-up goal.

 Software Stack